kasrahabib/ReqSeek/evaluations/RQ5/README.md

 - [`Identifying_Requirements_for_SwaRD_and_adding_license.ipynb`](./Identifying_Requirements_for_SwaRD_and_adding_license.ipynb)
   This notebook demonstrates how requirements were identified from the heuristic dataset using **ReqSeek** to create the **SwaRD** dataset.
-  > ⚠️ *This notebook cannot be executed as-is, as it depends on the raw heuristic dataset (blinded for peer review), due to licensing restrictions and the inclusion of non-disclosure protected requirements.
+  > ⚠️ *This notebook cannot be executed as-is, as it depends on the raw UOCSSR dataset, due to licensing restrictions and the inclusion of non-disclosure protected requirements, we cannot release this dataset in full.
 It is provided here solely for transparency and documentation of the SwaRD construction process.*

 - [`RQ5.ipynb`](./RQ5.ipynb)
-  Evaluates and compares **SwaRD**, the (blinded) heuristic dataset, and two human-curated datasets to address **Research Question 5 (RQ5)**.
+  Evaluates and compares **SwaRD**, **UOCSSR**, and two human-curated datasets to address **Research Question 5 (RQ5)**.
-  Interested users can replicate the analysis by placing the provided datasets into the appropriate directory structure using the **HotCRP.com** submission portal.
+  Interested users can replicate the analysis by placing the provided datasets into the appropriate directory structure using the submission portal.